When you have arthritis, being active is good for your overall health and sense of well-being.

 Choose From These Activities

+If you will be having surgery, exercising can help you stay strong, which will speed up your recovery.
 Water exercises may be the best exercise for your arthritis.
 Swimming laps, water aerobics, or even just walking in the shallow end of a pool all make the muscles around your spine and legs stronger.

 Ask your health care provider if you can use a stationary bike.
 Be aware that if you have arthritis of the hip or knee cap, biking can worsen your symptoms.